 There are many different kinds of insurance available.
 For example, there is insurance that can help you replace belongings that are lost or damaged due to fire, flood, theft, or vandalism, and insurance that can provide compensation if you have to relocate temporarily or otherwise.
 There is also insurance that helps protect renters from liability for injuries to people visiting the property (guests or delivery people slipping on icy sidewalks, for example).

-Landlords can require you to have insurance coverage, but they cannot tell you which policy to purchase.
+Landlords can require you to have insurance coverage, but they cannot require you to purchase a particular policy or type of coverage, nor can they give you advice about different policies.
 If you decide to purchase renter’s insurance, discuss your needs with a licensed insurance broker or agent.
 Before buying a policy, make sure to read it carefully and know exactly what it does and does not cover.

 Seasonal changes, specifically ice melting and high water levels can affect your property.
 Protect yourself by reviewing your insurance policy for water damage coverage and talk with your broker, agent or insurance company if you have any questions or concerns.